cloud-solutions/zend-sentry/README.md

-A Zend Framework 2 and 3 module that lets you log exceptions, errors or whatever you wish to the Sentry service.
+A Zend Framework module that lets you log exceptions, errors or whatever you wish to the Sentry service.

 Scrutizier analysis: [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/cloud-solutions/zend-sentry/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/cloud-solutions/zend-sentry/?branch=master) [![Build Status](https://scrutinizer-ci.com/g/cloud-solutions/zend-sentry/badges/build.png?b=master)](https://scrutinizer-ci.com/g/cloud-solutions/zend-sentry/build-status/master)

 ZendSentry is released under the New BSD License.

-The current version of ZendSentry for ZF2 is `2.3.1`.
+The current version of ZendSentry for ZF2 is `2.4.0`.
 It supports Zend Framework >= 2.5.3.
 For older versions see the legacy branch and tags in the `1.*` series.
 For ZF3 compatible versions, please install releases in the `3.*` branch.

-#Latest Changes
-- Possibility to add extra context to simple logs
-- Add ZF3 compatible branch
-- Switch Raven dependency to new official sentry/sentry repository
-- Fix problem introduced by ZF BC break in ZF version 2.5.3 and branch of legacy branch

-#Important Changes
+# Important Changes
+- 3.2.0 and 2.4.0: Upgrade dependencies to `sentry/sentry` 1.7.0 and `ravenjs` 3.17.0
-- 3.0.1: ViewHelper fix for ZF3
+- 3.0.1: ViewHelper fix
-- 3.0.0: Update to latest SDK dependencies and add ZF3 compatibility fixes
+- 3.0.0: First ZF2 release with latest sentry SDK dependencies and ZF3 compatibility fixes
-- 2.2.1: Update to `sentry/sentry` 1.5.0 and `ravenjs` 3.8.0, Fix: Only detach HttpExceptionStrategy if it exists
+- 2.2.1: Fix: Only detach HttpExceptionStrategy if it exists
-- 2.2.0: Update to `sentry/sentry` 0.21.2
 - 2.0.0: New major version for ZF >=2.5.3
 - 1.5.2: Configurable error messages
 - 1.4.0: Raven configuration can now be overwritten through ZendSentry configuration if needed
 - 1.2.0: supports tags, every logging action returns the Sentry event_id, Raven is registered as Service
 - 0.3.1: dedicated CLI ExceptionStrategy (credits to Mateusz Mirosławski)

-#Introduction
+# Introduction

-##What's Sentry?
+## What's Sentry?
 [Sentry](https://www.getsentry.com/welcome/) is an online service to which you can log anything including your exceptions and errors.
 Sentry creates nice reports in real time and aggregates your logged data for you.

-##What's ZendSentry
+## What's ZendSentry
 It is a module that builds the bridge between your Zend Framework 2 application and the Sentry service.
 It's extremely easy to setup and does a lot of things out-of-the-box.